* Tips for 2025 O Level Chemistry Students

 Organic chemistry is important, so study it properly, please.
 Please note that each carbon atom forms four covalent bonds.
 All my students make these mistakes when drawing the full structural formula of organic molecules.

 There is a slight addition to the O level chemistry syllabus for Sec 3 students.
-I shall discuss it real soon.
 The standards of the sample questions have been raised.
 So, be prepared that tests and exams this year will be more difficult than your seniors, especially in top schools.

 Anyway, take school with a pinch of salt.
 Those who do very well in society later on are usually not the ones who did very well in school in their teenage years (maybe except for scholars).
 Money-making, enterprising spirit and academic excellence are two different talents.